Advancing Grass-fed Dairy: A Whole Systems Approach to Enhancing Productivity, Quality, and Farm Viability in the US

 Project Director: Heather Darby, University of Vermont

-Strong consumer demand for grass-fed organic dairy products has impelled some organic dairy farmers to attempt conversion to a 100% grass-fed system.
-However, these producers encounter tough challenges with pasture quality, herd health, milk production and quality, net economic returns, and a lack of science based practical information.
+Due to strong consumer demand for grass-fed organic dairy products, many organic dairy farmers are attempting the transition towards a 100% grass-fed system.
+However, these producers face significant challenges, including pasture quality, herd health, milk production and quality, net economic returns, and a lack of science-based practical information.

-The goal of this project was to identify critical grass-fed dairy management practices to optimize herd and environmental health, economically viability, milk quality, and marketing success.
-Researchers addressed knowledge gaps through benchmarking surveys, on-farm studies of soil and nutrient management for forage quality, sensory analyses of grass-fed milk flavor components, and research into consumer expectations.
+The goal of this project was to identify critical grass-fed dairy management practices to optimize herd and environmental health, economic viability, milk quality, and marketing success.
+The researchers addressed knowledge gaps through benchmarking surveys, on-farm studies of soil and nutrient management for forage quality, sensory analyses of grass-fed milk flavor components, and research into consumer expectations.
 The project has built a robust knowledge network among organic dairy farmers, processors, and service providers.

 - Healthy soil, sound grazing management, and high-quality mixed-species forages are critical for animal health, milk production and quality, and environmental stewardship.

-Understand the economic and production metrics for grass-fed dairy systems through implementing benchmarking on farms throughout the U.S.
+Understand the economic and production metrics for grass-fed dairy systems across the United States

-Understand nutrient cycling dynamics and the subsequent impacts on crop, soil, and animal production and health
+Understand nutrient cycling dynamics and the subsequent impacts on forage crop production, soil health, dairy production, and livestock health

 Whole-farm nutrient balances* were calculated for two organic dairies that fed purchased grain and forage, two grass-fed dairies with purchased fertility (poultry litter), and two grass-fed dairies with no purchased fertility.
 Fertilizer trials were conducted on pasture and hayland.